 "Music expresses that which cannot be put into words and cannot remain silent." ~Victor Hugo

-Her performances as a soloist with an orchestra include the Soprano Solo in Handel’s Messiah with the Civic Chorale of Greater Miami and the Alhambra Orchestra in December 2015 and the Soprano Solo in Vivaldi’s Gloria with the First Presbyterian Church Chamber Orchestra in December 2016.
-She also has performed with the Opera Fusion Orchestra, Hallandale Symphonic Pops Orchestra, Sugar Pops Orchestra, Coral Gables Chamber Orchestra, Sunrise Symphonic Pops Orchestra and the New World School of the Arts Symphony Orchestra having won the 2009 and 2011 Concerto Competition.
+Her performances as a soloist with orchestra include Handel’s Messiah with the Civic Chorale of Greater Miami and the Alhambra Orchestra and Vivaldi’s Gloria with the Delray Orchestra.
+She has also been a featured soloist with the South Florida Symphony Orchestra, Hallandale Symphonic Pops Orchestra, Sugar Pops Orchestra, Opera Fusion Orchestra, Coral Gables Chamber Orchestra and the Sunrise Symphonic Pops Orchestra.